"Always make you feel like family and easy to get in touch with when you need them!"

 - Financial Services

 We do not offer every plan available in your area.
+Currently, we represent 10 organizations that offer 60 plans in your area.
 Any information we provide is limited to those plans we do offer in your area.
-Please contact Medicare.gov or 1-800-MEDICARE to get information on all of your options.
+Please contact Medicare.gov, 1-800-MEDICARE, or your local State Insurance Health Plan to get information on all of your options.

 Medicare Advantage plans are offered by private insurance companies to manage your Medicare Part A (inpatient) and your Medicare Part B (outpatient) benefits.
 These plans are required to meet CMS guidelines and must be as good or better than the original Medicare.

 To qualify for a Medicare Advantage Plan “Part C”, you must be enrolled in Part A and Part B, also known as “Original Medicare”.